jdcryer/Web-Print-Service/readme.md

 ## Installation
 ### Windows
-To install the service, run the Install.bat file.
+To install the service, run the Install.bat in "Windows/x64/".
 This will install the software as a service that starts on your machine startup.

 ## Running the application
 The application should have be running as a service on your computer, to check that it is got to:
 1. Task manager
 2. click the service tab
-3. sort by Name
-4. find the i-level-print-service and check its status is running
+3. find the i-level-print-service and check its status is running

 To access the application on your machine, go to [localhost:3000](localhost:3000) in your browser.
 This will bring up the application itself.